TheLampShade/Color-Cobra/README.md

 # Color-Cobra
-Python Script to rip color pallets from images
+Python Script to rip color palette from images